spotinst/help/src/docs/ocean/getting-started/aks/README.md

 To enable the outbound connection, you must configure the internal routing, firewall rules, and/or proxy according to your environment's existing security methods.

-Refer to the following documentation to manage Microsoft Azure Native configurations:
+Refer to the Microsoft documentation to learn about Microsoft Azure Native configurations:

 * [Create, change, or delete a route table](https://learn.microsoft.com/en-us/azure/virtual-network/manage-route-table)
 * [Customize cluster egress with a user-defined routing table in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/egress-udr)